ngdonna2020/Guide/README.md

 - When you drop a continuous measure in color, you get a continuous range of colors
 - Countd will make a string into a measure
 - bin can be created on a continuous measure or numeric dimension
+- can use measures in the same view multiple times
+- Tableau displays measures over time as line

 # Discrete and Continuous (green)
 - Discrete create label.
 Continuous create axis